openzim/warc2zim/docs/software_architecture.md

 Except that, scraper directly uses WarcRecord (returned by cdxj_indexer, implemented in warcio) to access metadata and such.

-## chardet

-[chardet Python library](https://pypi.org/project/chardet/) is used to detect character encoding of files when it is absent (only HTML file typically specify its encoding) or incoherent.

 ## zimscraperlib

 [zimscraperlib Python library](https://pypi.org/project/zimscraperlib) is used for ZIM operations.